RV Menu Planning: Keeping it Quick, Easy and Healthy

 We use this plan when we are going on multi week trips where we know we will not be spending a lot of time at the RV.
 When we are going to one place and will be spending a lot of time at the campground, we do a lot of cooking on our outdoor kitchen and on the fire.
 I will take a few frozen meals, just for those occasions when I would rather relax than spend a lot of time cooking, but for the most part we cook each night.
 I reserve this plan for those trips where I would rather spend time enjoying the amazing sights we are seeing instead of spending a lot of time cooking.
 I hope by sharing how we plan quick, easy and healthy meals on our extended RV road trips, we can help your family do the same!

 If you have quick and easy meal planning tips, we would love to hear them!
 Just leave us a comment!
-Don’t forget to signup for our newsletter and receive a copy of our meal planning calendar and grocery list.
+Don’t forget to signup for our newsletter.

 If you liked this post, you may like our tips in our post about saving money for RV travel!